 Galerie Lichtblick proudly presents

-For the 8th year Galerie Lichtblick/ Tina Schelhorn and KOLGA TBILISI PHOTO/ Beso Khaindrava are organizing the main festival program with exhibitions of Georgian and International photographers and a series of workshops with well known photographers from all over the world.
+For the 9th year Galerie Lichtblick/ Tina Schelhorn and KOLGA TBILISI PHOTO/ Beso Khaindrava and team are organizing the festival program with exhibitions of Georgian and International photographers.

 curated and organized by Tina Schelhorn